Vladimir Putin: Russia's action man president

 Human rights concerns

-Mr Putin's third term has been marked by conservative Russian nationalism.
+Mr Putin's rule has been marked by conservative Russian nationalism.
 It has strong echoes of tsarist absolutism, encouraged by the Orthodox Church.

 The Church supported a ban on groups spreading gay "propaganda" among teenagers.